sebas6292/web-sprint-challenge-build-a-web-api/README.md

     Resource management occurs in HTTP methods.

 1. Understand and explain the use of Express Routers.
+    - they are middleware, used to help design, organize and assist
     - Express routers exists in the express application
     - They have they're own middleware and routing
     - they are design to carry out specific endpoints organized in a specific location to then be used someplace else

 1. Describe tooling used to manually test the correctness of an API.
     - HTTPIE, postmon, or using the debugger on the vs code to mark specific location and test specific middlwate are crucial to validate and locate what is currently happening to the browser/code
+    - Once you develop a REST or crud operation, depending on the specific crud, go ahead and manually test each endpoint to detect if the following endpoints are being created, deleting, updating or retrieving also check for the bad endpoints as well.